Gero1999/Gero1999/README.md

 <div style="text-align: justify"> My name is Gerardo and I am a bioinformatics student interested in Python and R. Check my code repository to find the different
 projects in which I have been working on.
 If you want to contact me for a collaboration do not hesitate to text me to my email.
-Additionally, if you enjoy science you might subscribe to my Youtube Channel (BIO100): </div>
+Additionally, if you enjoy science you might subscribe to my Youtube Channel</div>